Manicule: Handwritten manicules

 In Europe, note-taking by readers and the related usage of the manicule peaked in the Renaissance.
 It is difficult to say when the manicule first appeared because its usage was heavily tied to the act of reading.
-Renaissance owners of expensive manuscripts and of early printed books often extensively annotated the books they owned.
-Many manuscripts and printed books from the period contain personal systems of marginal symbols and notes written by the book's reader, and some even have hand-written legends for the symbols and entire indexes appended to the book.
+Renaissance owners of expensive manuscripts and of early printed books often extensively annotated their books.
+Many manuscripts and printed books from the period contain personal systems of marginal symbols and notes written by the book's reader, and some even have handwritten legends for the symbols and entire indexes appended to the book.

 The term index had a broader range of meaning in medieval and early Renaissance books.
 The modern index, an alphabetic listing of topics printed at the back of a book, was not included in medieval manuscript books or the early printed books.
 Instead, readers would rely on a broad range of indices that they added to their own books, including marginalia, tables, lists, and bookmarks.
 The term index comes from the index finger which could be used by readers to physically mark one's place when cross-referencing different pages in a book.
-A common type of marginal index was the nota bene, which translates literally "note well", where a written note would be placed in the margin and often directed to a part of the main text with a manicule.
+A common type of marginal index was the nota bene, which translates literally as "note well", where a written note would be placed in the margin and often directed to a part of the main text with a manicule.